TulaSabes/whales-sing-great/README.md

 ## ☎️ Support and Contact Details

-Please feel free to reach out to me anytime at <Coygriffi@gmail.com>
+Please feel free to reach out to me anytime at <Chris Nakayama >

 ## 💾 Technologies Used